coop-deluxe/character-template/README.md

 ![image](https://github.com/coop-deluxe/character-template/assets/140215214/062aaf43-4fa2-4345-8f7d-45f990c5337d)

-**Step 4:** Because of the game's current limitations, you can only move and rotate the bones, so any scaling effect **will not** show in-game.
+**Step 4:** Because of the game's current limitations, you can only rotate the bones, so any movement or scaling **will not** show in-game.
 Select a bone and start with one frame.
 Then press I and select `Location & Rotation`, this will insert a new frame on the current frame.

 ![image](https://github.com/coop-deluxe/character-template/assets/140215214/894e4607-41d2-49ff-ae06-538c8170ca9d)
 ![image](https://github.com/coop-deluxe/character-template/assets/140215214/441ff2a8-478f-4a6a-b15f-f46349a49545)
 ![image](https://github.com/coop-deluxe/character-template/assets/140215214/55c2bfd4-2968-4c26-85c2-520f8b65a39f)

-**Step 5:** Move to another frame and move the limb to how you want it, and then press I and `Location & Rotation` yet again.
+**Step 5:** Move to another frame and rotate the limb to how you want it, and then press I and `Location & Rotation` yet again.

 ![image](https://github.com/coop-deluxe/character-template/assets/140215214/ca8fc6d1-553b-45c0-932d-417edb61276b)